 With the House of Commons unable to agree on a deal for the UK leaving the EU, despite numerous votes, British practice Axiom Architects has redesigned the parliamentary building to promote agreement over antagonism in politics.

 Instead of the House of Lord's and House of Commons' dark debate chambers, where political parties face each other in opposition, the concept for a new Central Assembly Hall would be open, circular and flooded with natural light.

-Inserting a parametric glass building with a modern debate chamber into the gothic-style 19th century building would make the building more collaborative than confrontational, suggested the studio.
+Inserting a parametric glass building with a modern debate chamber into the 19th-century Houses of Parliament, which is officially called the Palace of Westminster, would make the building more collaborative than confrontational, suggested the studio.

 "We feel that our modern definition of democracy is not reflected in the current architecture of London's parliament buildings," said James Mitchell, partner at Axiom Architects, which specialises in residential and commercial developments.